Hyundai logo

 Range and Performance

-Powered by a combination of a 1.6-litre T-GDi Smartstream petrol engine and an electric motor, the new TUCSON Hybrid delivers a total power output of 227bhp.
+Powered by a combination of a 1.6-litre petrol engine and an electric motor, the new TUCSON Hybrid delivers a total power output of 212bhp.

 The hybrid model is available with a 6-speed automatic transmission and as either two-wheel or four-wheel drive.

-Pairing the third-generation 1.6-litre T-GDi Smartstream petrol engine with a powerful 66.9kWh electric motor, the TUCSON Plug-in Hybrid is incredibly efficient and can still deliver an impressive total power output of 261bhp.
+Pairing the 1.6-litre petrol engine with a powerful 66.9kWh electric motor, the TUCSON Plug-in Hybrid is incredibly efficient and can still deliver an impressive total power output of 249bhp.

-Four-wheel drive is standard in the plug-in hybrid variant, which can be driven in full electric mode with zero tailpipe emissions for up to 34 miles; thanks to a decent all-electric range.
+You get a choice between two-wheel or four-wheel drive for the plug-in hybrid variant, which can be driven in full electric mode with zero tailpipe emissions for up to 34 miles; thanks to a decent all-electric range.
 One the range is depleted, the SUV can continue as the petrol engine kicks in and works simultaneously with the electric motor.

 Charging